3. EPIDEMIOLOGY, AETIOLOGY AND PATHOPHYSIOLOGY

 Nerve damage

 Spinal pathology and any pathology along the course of the nerve involved may result in neuropathic pain in the distribution of these nerves.
-Neoplastic disease, infection, trauma, surgical incisions and post-operative scarring may result in nerve injury [186].
+Neoplastic disease, infection, trauma, surgical incisions and postoperative scarring may result in nerve injury [194].

 The pudendal nerve may be damaged at the level of:

 - The piriformis muscle.
-For example, as part of a piriformis syndrome: in some cases, the nerve may pass through the muscle and hence be trapped; or in other cases, muscle hypertrophy or spasm is implicated.
+For example, as part of a piriformis syndrome: in some cases, the nerve may pass through the muscle and be trapped; or in other cases, muscle hypertrophy or spasm is implicated.

 - The sacrospinal/sacrotuberous ligaments, possibly accounting for 42% of cases.